 The Bible is the authoritative source for knowing God’s heart, his will, and our purpose as Christians.
 This is true also for how God calls us to serve the poor and those in poverty.
 At Food for the Hungry, our first value is “We follow Jesus.”
 We are ambassadors of Jesus in our thoughts, words, and deeds.
 So what does the Bible say about poverty?
 How are Christians instructed to care for the poor?
 There are over 2000 references in the Bible to the poor.
-Here is a “SparkNotes” version or list of Bible verses that inform our work, and to help you discover God’s heart for our global brothers and sisters living in poverty.
+Here is a “SparkNotes” version or list of Bible verses that inform our work, and tell us what the Bible says about poverty.
+We pray they help you discover God’s heart for our global brothers and sisters living in poverty.

 Bible Verses of Encouragement for the Poor